• About us

 • Active listening: Each consultant has different motivations, ambitions, and ways of working.

-Business Managers regularly conduct career check-ins, discuss development goals, support consultants during challenging periods, and help them identify the right next opportunities.
+Managers regularly conduct career check-ins, discuss development goals, support consultants during challenging periods, and help them identify the right next opportunities.
 This ability to understand people individually is what turns management into leadership.

 The role becomes less about managing tasks directly and more about developing teams, supporting future leaders, and making decisions with long-term impact.